 Findings: Per management, there are no active credit cards used for purchases.
 All purchases are made by employees and submitted for reimbursement.
+Receipts showed one credit card in use by the Fire Chief, Ricky Jones.
+Invoices and receipts proved only supplies or equipment for the fire department was purchased with credit card.

 - B. Using the listing prepared by management, randomly select five cards (or all cards if less than five) that were used during the fiscal period.
 Randomly select one monthly statement or combined statement for each card.
-Obtain supporting documentation, and: - i.
-Observe whether there is evidence that the monthly statement or combined statement and supporting documentation were reviewed and approved, in writing by someone other than the authorized card holder; and - ii.
-Observe that finance charges and late fees were not assessed on the selected statements.
+Obtain supporting documentation, and: - Observe whether there is evidence that the monthly statement or combined statement and supporting documentation were reviewed and approved, in writing, by someone other than the authorized card holder; and - Observe that finance charges and late fees were not assessed on the selected statements.